n123git/save-docs/general.md

 title: General (Read First)
 ---

-This page marks the basic layout of *decrypted* save files (with the assumption you understand basic concepts such as endianness, and constructs such as signed integers and bitmasks).
+This page outlines the basic structure of *decrypted* save files.

-The Save System is composed of 2 little-endian file types:
+There are two file types, both in little-endian format for all datapoints unless otherwise specified:
- * `game*.yw` files, these hold the main save file data and are named as such (where `game1.yw` is the 1st save file, `game2.yw` is the 2nd, and `game3.yw` is the 3rd.
-Displayed top to bottom ingame).
-These store everything aside from the player's name, encryption keys for v2 saves and preview data.
-It use a `SectionID` format.
+ * `game*.yw` files.
+These hold the main save data - where the `*` corresponds to the save slot (i.e., `game1.yw` is the first slot, `game2.yw` is the second, etc.).
+These store nearly everything and use a `SectionID` format.

- * `head.yw` files, these contain the player's name, encryption keys for V2 saves - along with their preview data (all the data seen before you click on a save file).
-Editing most of the preview data is pointless as saving will restore it to it's actual value - although this dosen't apply to all properties such as the player's name.
-These are encrypted identically to `YW1` save files - see the decrypt page for more.
+ * `head.yw` files, these contain the player's name, encryption keys for V2 saves, preview data (all the data seen before you click on a save file) etc. These are encrypted identically to `YW1` save files - see the decrypt page for more.
+Despite these also using a `SectionID` format - it only has one top-level `Section` leading direct offsets to still work.

+> ⚠️ *Modifying preview data is mostly pointless*, as the game will overwrite most of it when saving—exceptions include the player's name, which *can* be edited persistently.<br/>

 # **SectionID Format**